cn205000/IT-Portfolio/OSTicket/Using-OSTicket/readme.md

 ## 1️⃣: Creating a Ticket as an End-User
+> 📌 *Why?* Creating a ticket simulates how real users report issues.
+It helps kick off the support process and gives agents the necessary information to respond.

-*In this scenario, imagine a user is reporting that the company’s online banking system is down.*
+ > *In this scenario, imagine a user is reporting that the company’s online banking system is down.*

 1. Go to the [End-User osTicket Portal](http://localhost/osTicket) and click **Open A New Ticket**.
 2. Log in using the test user account created earlier.